-This document is an unofficial English-Language translation of the draft response document (projet de note en réponse) which was filed with the French Autorité des marchés financiers on 28 April 2025 and which remains subject to its review.
-In the event of any differences between this unofficial English-language translation and the official French draft response document, the official French draft response document shall prevail.
+This document is an unofficial English-Language translation of the response document (note en réponse).
+In the event of any differences between this unofficial English-language translation and the official French response document, the official French response document shall prevail.

-DRAFT PREPARED BY THE COMPANY
+DOCUMENT PREPARED BY THE COMPANY